THE LACEWEB - FUTURE POSSIBILITIES

 Extensive Laceweb links have been happening supporting the evolving Laceweb healing networks on Bougainville.

 Amelia Renouf has written of 'therapeutic' or 'relational' mediating as been the uneasy 'sixth step' in mediating (Renouf A. 1992).
-An extensive set of processes and micro-experiences relating to mediation therapy and counselling therapy has been evolving within the Laceweb.
+An extensive set of processes and micro-experiences relating to Mediation Therapy and counselling therapy has been evolving within the Laceweb.
 A overview of some of these micro-experiences is contained in the following Pages:

 The Laceweb movement may be well placed to be a source of mediation therapy within cross culture conflict contexts as well as supporting contexts balancing indigenous and small minorities relating with governments and transnationals.